karolk53/MedConnectPro/README.md

 ## Basic functionalities

-Here you can some basic functionalities implemented in our project.
+Here are some basic functionalities implemented in our project.

 | Patient  | Doctor|
 | ------------- | ------------- |